-The Ministry of Culture ("the Ministry”) has particularly drafted these Guidelines and Procedures to expand and develop bilateral exchanges between the Republic of China (Taiwan) and Latin American nations and to promote profound mutual understanding in such areas as culture, history and social development.
+I. The Ministry of Culture ("the Ministry") has drafted these Guidelines and Procedures to expand and develop bilateral exchanges between the Republic of China (Taiwan) and Latin American nations and to promote mutual understanding in such areas as culture, history and social development.

-The term "Latin American nations” as used in these Guidelines and Procedures specifies the 33 nations in the Latin America and Caribbean areas listed on the ROC Ministry of Foreign Affairs website (see appended list).
+II.
+The term "Latin American nations" as used in these Guidelines and Procedures specifies the 33 nations in the Latin American and Caribbean areas listed on the ROC Ministry of Foreign Affairs’ website (see appended list).

 Public and private university and colleges, academic institutions, domestic legal persons or civic groups registered or incorporated in accordance with the laws of the Republic of China (Taiwan).

-- Latin-American citizenship and not subject to regulations of the country of citizenship requiring military service or imposing travel restrictions;
+- Latin American citizenship and not subject to regulations of the country of citizenship regarding military service or travel restrictions;

-- Engagement for three successive years in projects defined in Paragraph 3 above with concrete accomplishments or results; and
+- Engagement for three successive years in projects defined in Article II with concrete accomplishments or results; and

 - Nominees invited to Taiwan for collaboration shall not have not been employed or schooled in Taiwan for one year before the specified beginning date of the proposed project.